Mizuno Wave Hitogami Reviewed & Rated Review Facts

 The Hitogami is a supportive shoe appropriate for mid-to-long distance

-.
 Mizuno created the Hitogami to have more cushioning than the Musha or Ronin.
 The enhanced support is due to its enhanced U4ic midsole.
-The midfoot wraps provide not only an aesthetic design element but also keeps feet from shifting inside the shoe, preventing toe injury.
+The midfoot wraps provide not only an aesthetic design element but also keeps feet from shifting inside the shoe, preventing the injury.

-, cost-effective option for runners with any sized shoe budget.
+The Wave Hitogami is priced significantly lower than your average pair of running shoes, making them a more affordable, cost-effective option for runners with any sized shoe budget.
 Their many features (talking-point aesthetics, race-ready feel, supportive technology) also make these shoes quite a deal.
-It’s great to see a major shoe brand targeting shoes within this price point.
+It’s great to see a major shoe brand targeting shoes at this price point.

 Despite the traction X-10 and blown rubber traction control features, some runners have noted problems running on wet-surfaces and reported some issues with slipping and sliding.

 The Hitogami is a rather flexible shoe in the midsole stack, despite the Wave plate in the heel to arch.
 The Flex Grooves ensure that the shoes can be bent and twisted in your hands in nearly every conceivable direction.
 Mizuno’s Dynamotion upper comes through again, with the shoe following along with runner’s natural stride movement during the run.